Teaching Philosophy

 TEACHING EXPERIENCE

-| Adjunct Professor, Columbus College of Art and Design, Columbus, OH January 2022 – Present
+| Columbus College of Art and Design, Columbus, OH,

-Courses:
+Undergraduate Courses:

-· Self Publishing – CORE
+· Self Publishing and Creative Practice – CORE

 PUBLICATIONS

-| 2024 Multi-: The Collected Edition, Patrick Lay, Self-published
+| 2024 multi-: The Collected Edition, Patrick Lay, Self-published

 Death Strikes: The Emperor of Atlantis, Dave Maass, Patrick Lay, Berger Books & Dark Horse Comics